 Iberville Parish COVID-19 vaccine tracker: 43% of people fully vaccinated

 Some 43% of people living in Iberville Parish are fully vaccinated as of Nov.
-23, according to data from the the Centers for Disease Control and Prevention.
+30, according to data from the Centers for Disease Control and Prevention.

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).